A quick guide to Scrum roles and responsibilities

 Scrum is the popular framework in the Agile family and among Agile teams.

 Many believe that Scrum is an Agile framework, but there are some nuances in this issue.
-Scrum represents a set of rigid project management principles whereas Agile is more about the way of thinking and the mindset values instead of precisely documented tactics and methods.
+Scrum represents a set of rigid project management principles, whereas Agile is more about the way of thinking and values instead of precisely documented tactics and methods.

 Today the approach is used in most industries to optimize the efficient delivery of complex and innovative products.

 Scrum is widely used to collaborate more efficiently, streamline communication, and increase focus.
-Full flexibility to help manage changes is allowed by a Scrum team.
+A Scrum team is flexible enough to handle changes fast.

-Business priorities are continually changing.
-By using Scrum, you may increase your ability to manage those changing priorities more effectively.
+Business priorities are continually evolving.
+By using Scrum, you can increase your ability to manage those changing priorities more effectively.
 Scrum also gives increased visibility into projects for all parties involved and this visibility helps everyone stay on the same page.
 The framework provides more alignment between departments, making team communication much more efficient.

 The fiscal benefits of Scrum are also substantial.
 It allows creating more complex and high-quality products while meeting deadlines and speeding up the software development process.
-You will be able to go-to-market and reap the rewards of all of your work quicker.
+You will be able to launch a product and reap the benefits of your work faster.